pjlantz/findings/roxy.md

 # CVE-2019-19731: Directory traversal in Roxy Fileman for .NET 1.4.5

-Roxy Fileman 1.4.5 for .NET is vulnerable to path traversal which can lead to file write in arbitrary locations depending on the IIS worker process privileges.
+Roxy Fileman 1.4.5 for .NET is vulnerable to path traversal which can lead to file write in arbitrary locations depending on the IIS worker process privileges [1].
 This PoC demonstrates a crafted Windows shortcut file being uploaded and written to the Startup folder.
 The execution of this file will be triggered on the next login.

 ## Proof of concept